 With partial dentures, they are fitted to the portion of the gum line where they will sit on.
 They will then be fastened to your natural teeth so as to keep them in place.
 Partial dentures are not fastened permanently.
 They can be taken out for cleaning or for when you will be sleeping.

 Full dentures are also known as complete dentures and replace all of your natural teeth.
 They may be fit for the bottom or top gum line.
 Full dentures are kept in place through suction or with the aid of an oral adhesive.
 But similar to partial dentures, they can also be removed easily.

 Immediate Dentures and Overdentures

-There are other types of partial and full dentures that can be a bit different from the traditional permanent dentures.
-One of these is called the immediate dentures.
+There are other types of partial and full dentures that can be a bit different from traditional permanent dentures.
+One of these are called immediate dentures.
 Immediate dentures are created prior to the removal of the teeth.
 They are immediately used after the teeth have been extracted, and throughout the healing process.
 They can usually last for about six months.

 Immediate dentures are easily refitted, unlike permanent dentures.
 This is to accommodate the changes in your mouth during the healing process such as gum swelling.
 Once the healing period is over, the immediate dentures can be disposed of.
 At this point, your mouth will be ready for permanent dentures.

 For clients who find traditional dentures to be uncomfortable, overdentures can be an alternative to that.
 To use it, overdentures are fitted to rest on the roots of your natural teeth.
 If there are no natural teeth, they can be fitted with dental implants.
 Most people find that the overdentures are much more comfortable, and they can also be easily removed.